sharathjogi2040/adk-github-agent/README.md

-# GitHub Agent with Google ADK and OpenAPI Tools
+# GitHub Agent with Google ADK and OpenAPI Tools using Gemini 2.5 Pro

-A powerful GitHub automation agent built using Google's Agent Development Kit (ADK) and OpenAPI Specification tools that provides a natural language interface to GitHub's REST API.
+A GitHub gent built using Google's Agent Development Kit (ADK) and OpenAPI Specification tools that provides a natural language interface to GitHub's REST API using Google Gemini 2.5 Pro

 ## Table of Contents